Outputs for Workforce Transformation Projects 2021-2022

 The NHS Long Term Plan sets out how pharmacy professionals will provide increasing levels of clinical care to patients.
 With these evolving roles, there is a need for innovative training models to enhance individual and team performance.
 Simulation training is widely used in other health professions, giving learners opportunities for deliberate practice in safe environments.
 Evidence suggests it provides trainees with powerful and transformative learning experiences that influence behaviour and fill knowledge gaps.

-This proposal builds on the successful and recently completed HEE sponsored "Development of Simulation Training for PRP and PTPTs” project.
+This project builds on the successful and recently completed HEE sponsored "Development of Simulation Training for PRP and PTPTs” project.

 Project Aim

-Our aim is to develop an educational infrastructure across both primary and secondary care to support simulation training for trainees in both sectors of practice.
+Our aim was to develop an educational infrastructure across both primary and secondary care to support simulation training for trainees in both sectors of practice.

 Project Objectives